Johannes-Larsson/weekly-schedule/README.md

   npm i

 ## Setup
 Enter appropriate settings in the config.json file. "message" is the message displayed on the index page. "adminPass" is a password for the admin page.
-If you want the password to be required, set "requirePass" to true.
+If you want the password to be required, set "requirePass" to true. "title" is the title of the actual page (html tag <title> in <head>).

 To change the schedule, go to the /admin page.